National Gridiron League (United States): UFL rebrand

 In August 2021, a new website was created under the name United Football League (UFL), stating it is a continuation of two former leagues of the same name (the UFL from the 1960s and the unrelated UFL that operated from 2009 to 2012) and that it had purchased the teams from the now-defunct NGL.
 However, the new league is a rebrand of the same organization behind the NGL, including still having occasional references to itself as the National Gridiron League within the new website left over the web address move.
 It originally proposed a 2022 season with many of the 11 of the 12 teams from the NGL, but the season was postponed to April 2023 with 14 proposed teams.
-On February 2023 the league announced that training camp will start on March 31, 2023 with the season starting on April 22.
-The UFL plans to play a 8-on-8 football in a modular-built stadiums.
+Players were charged $75 to participate in a league tryouts.
+The UFL plans to play an 8-on-8 football in a modular-built stadiums.
+In February 2023 it was reported that the construction plans for football stadium next to Oklahoma City's Crossroads Mall have been halted after McClendon didn't pay $10,000 deposit that was part of the lease agreement.